Calculate Your BMI

 Regular Exercise

-Aim for 150 minutes of moderate aerobic activity or 75 minutes of vigorous activity weekly.
+Aim for at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous activity weekly.

 Stay Hydrated